-Even though my stint in Catholic school lasted less than a year, it left an indelible impression on me.
+Even though my stint in Catholic school was only a few years, it left an indelible impression on me.
 Specifically, I found the abundance of deep symbolism in the faith intriguing, and the symbols for saints had an intense hold on my attention.

 The etymology for the word saint is from the Greek verb, hagios which means to make holy, or to sanctify.
 With that in mind, it would make sense that the symbols for saints will also represent holy and sanctified ideals.

 It’s a common misnomer that a saint isn’t a saint until he or she is deceased.
 Not true.
 Saints are those who have utterly and completely devoted themselves to God, and are recognized by the church as “sanctified” whether they are alive or not.